MODERN SLAVERY STATEMENT

 Raising Awareness

 We inform staff of our zero-tolerance approach to slavery and human trafficking by circulating our Modern Slavery Statement to staff in the UWS e-bulletin.
-Legal Services have provided training to student facing teams in 2024 to raise awareness of the risk of modern slavery and human trafficking in relation to students.
+Legal Services have provided training to student facing teams in the last 12 months to raise awareness of the risk of modern slavery and human trafficking in relation to students.
+An online training module entitled ‘Modern Slavery Awareness’ was created by Legal Services and is now available to all staff.

 The ‘Introduction to UK Culture’ presentation which is delivered to new international students when they join the University includes content on fair working practices.
 The purpose of this is to raise awareness of what employment protections are in place in the UK to help international students to recognise abuse in the labour market.
-We will take steps to raise awareness of this issue with the wider student population in the next financial year.

 Donations